lackiwiktor/practice/README.md

-# pvpcountry-practice
+# A practice plugin
-PvP Country practice core
+Just a basic practice plugin with some custom gamemodes and events.